neomutt/neo-bot/README.md

   -m MAX_AGE, --max_age MAX_AGE
-                        only show issues less than MAX_AGE days old --cooldown_min        do not repeat lookups within the given number of minutes
+                        only show issues less than MAX_AGE days old --cooldown_min        do not repeat lookups within the given number of minutes --nickserv_cloak NICKSERV_CLOAK
+                        Only try to identify if nickserv has this host (as we aren't using sasl) --nickserv_password NICKSERV_PASSWORD
+                        Nickserv password to use with the given nickname as account
 ```

 ### Example: